BeAPI/bea-media-analytics/README.md

 As you can see, some [issues](../../issues?q=is%3Aissue+is%3Aopen+label%3Aquestion) are feature requests :
 - More fields support (excerpt, post meta, etc)
 - More type of support (widget, etc)
-- More support (polylang, -wpml-, etc)
+- More support (elementor, visual composer, polylang, -wpml-, etc)
 - Media expiration
 - Find unused media
 - Media replacement